SYD - SEL

 The average price of all round-trip flights from Sydney to Seoul clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Seoul, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+When flying from Sydney to Seoul, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Sydney to Seoul?